openMSX User's Manual

 in the console to put the specified gzipped disk image SDSNAT1C.DSK.gz in drive A, with both IPS patches applied.

-4.2.2 Using Directories as Disks
+5.2.2 Using Directories as Disks

 openmsx -diska .

 will try to put all files of the current directory on a disk image in memory and start openMSX with it.
-The actual data is still read from/written to the files in your directory so that if you change the content of the files, these changes are immediately visible to the emulated MSX.
+The actual data is still read from/written to the files in your directory so that if you change the contents of the files, these changes are immediately visible in the emulated MSX.
 This way you can for instance edit source files with your favourite text editor but compile them immediately in the emulated MSX.

 Using the default value of the setting DirAsDSKmode (full), all changes to the directory on the host system and on the MSX system are performed, so that they are immediately visible to the other side.
 If this is not the desired behaviour, please check the documentation of that setting.